-21. Disinfection
+22. Disinfection

-- When there are problems with infectious claw diseases disinfection can help. - Traditionally this is done with footbaths filled with biocides (formalin, antibiotics, CuSO4). - However, from environmental perspective, only quaternary ammonium compound are environmentally safe. - Use of sprayer can be a good alternative.
+- When there are problems with infectious claw diseases (phlegmone, digital and interdigital dermatitis), disinfection can help. - Traditionally this is done with footbaths filled with biocides (formalin, antibiotics, CuSO4).
+From environmental perspective, this is nowadays not justifiable anymore.
+Only quaternary ammonium compound are environmentally safe. - In Uganda every farmer has a sprayer.
+This can be a good alternative.
 Prerequisite is concrete (not muddy, crush) floor. - Use quaternary ammonium compounds.
-Iodine may also work.
+Probably other disinfectants as iodine will also work.